nic-dgl103/w23-exercise-4/README.md

 ### Step 5: Format, organize and add comments
 * Use the Prettier VSCode extension to format your code.
-* Make your CSS easier to read by adding organizational comments like we did in the CSS for exercise 3.
+* The CSS is so short for this webpage that you don't need to add organizational CSS comments to make it easier to read.
+Instead, order your CSS style rules in the same hierarchical order as the HTML.
 * Add a few comments to explain your HTML and CSS code and highlight anything of interest.

 ### Step 6: Check for errors